soundpress/RulesOfNYC/docs/c07/index.rst

 (b) Each application for a landfill permit must be accompanied by proof of ownership of the property (i.e., deed) and the written, notarized consent of the owner thereof to the conduct of the landfill operation.

-(c) The contractor hired to conduct the landfill operation to fill in any land or land under water with any of the materials set forth in § 3-02(c) above, shall write to the Department of Sanitation setting forth the following:
+(c) The contractor hired to conduct the landfill operation to fill in any land or land under water with any of the materials set forth in 16 RCNY § 3-02(c) above, shall write to the Department of Sanitation setting forth the following:

    (1) The names and addresses and social security numbers of the applicant(s).
 (If a corporation, the application must: